St. Albert (provincial electoral district): Legislative election results

-1905 general election
+1905

-1909 general election
+1909

 The 1909 general election saw incumbent Henry McKenney run for re-election in the new electoral district of Pembina as the boundaries of the St. Albert electoral district were significantly changed in the 1909 boundary redistribution.

-A meeting was held on March 1, 1909 in Morinville to hear from candidates interested in the nomination for the provincial Liberals.
+A meeting was held on March 1, 1909, in Morinville to hear from candidates interested in the nomination for the provincial Liberals.
 The meeting was very well attended with over 400 delegates.
 The three candidates were Mayor of St. Albert Lucien Boudreau who was the runner up in the 1905 election as well as Omer St. Germain a farmer from Morinville and Wilfrid Gariépy an Alderman in Edmonton.

 Gariépy was presented with a petition of over 500 electors in the constituency of St. Albert requesting him to be the Liberal candidate.
 The names on the petition added up to two thirds of the voter list in the constituency at the time and made a nomination convention unnecessary.
 He accepted the request and after a two-hour speech declared his candidacy as a straight supporter of the Rutherford government.

 At the meeting Boudreau said he was determined to be nominated by convention and St. Germain said he would probably be a candidate.
-A nominating convention was called on March 6, 1909 and once again held in the town of Morinville.
+A nominating convention was called on March 6, 1909, and once again held in the town of Morinville.
 This meeting was only attended by 54 delegates.

 Gariépy had pressing business to attend in Edmonton the day of the convention and had asked two representatives to speak on his behalf, they told the convention delegates that Gariépy would not allow his name to go before the convention and that he would choose to contest the election independently of it.
 St. Germain told the convention that if they chose Boudreau he would retire from the race in his favor.
 Boudreau was acclaimed by the convention.

 The provincial Conservatives had nominated Lucien Dubuc who had run in the previous election in the Peace River electoral district.
 He was nominated without a convention.
 He dropped out of the race before the nomination deadline.
 St. Germain joined the race late as another Independent Liberal candidate after Dubuc retired.
 By the end of the campaign all three candidates in the race were Rutherford supporters and running as straight Liberals.

 Lucien Boudreau won the race taking over half the popular vote on election night, while Gariépy finished a strong second but failed to win the votes of all those that signed the petition for his candidacy.
 St. Germain finished a distant third.